nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q1**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SocialBook home folder.
+- Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SocialBook home folder.

+**Q2**: Why can't I include a remark when using the `add` command to add a person to the address list?<br>
+- The "remarks" field is meant for long form notes about a person.
+This is likely to be quite cumbersome to enter at the same time that a person is being added for the first time.
+- Users are recommended to first `add` the person to the address list, and then subsequently use the `edit` or `remark` commands to write remarks about a contact.

 --------------------------------------------------------------------------------------------------------------------